-The Federal Universal Service Fund (FUSF) is a federal program created by Congress to help ensure telecommunications services are available to all consumers nationwide.
+The federal Universal Service Fund (FUSF) is a federal program created by Congress to help ensure telecommunications services are available to all consumers nationwide.
 The FUSF is administered by the Federal Communications Commission (FCC) and the Universal Service Administrative Company (USAC).
 The FCC requires all telecommunications providers to contribute to the FUSF based upon a percentage of their interstate and international end-user telecommunications revenues.
 This percentage is known as the FUSF contribution factor, is adjusted quarterly by the FCC, and has been as high as 17.9%.
 The current contribution factor is available on the FCC's website at http://www.fcc.gov/omd/contribution-factor.html.
-Continuing on, if you'd like to see some more additional interesting reading material, you are able to find out more about the FUSF by visiting http://www.fcc.gov/wcb/tapd/universal_service/ or http://www.usac.org.
+You can also read more about the FUSF by visiting http://www.fcc.gov/wcb/tapd/universal_service/ or http://www.usac.org.

 Telecommunications providers that contribute to the program, whether directly or indirectly, are permitted to recover these FUSF contributions from their customers through FUSF recovery charges.
 FUSF recovery charges are discretionary charges that the FCC allows, and are not taxes or charges that are required by the government.
 If Flowroute must contribute to the FUSF program based upon the services provided to a customer, these FUSF charges will be automatically assessed on the customer's bill as permitted under applicable FCC regulations.